Last updated: January 2026

 Q: Will my child have to eat gluten-free forever?

 A: Yes, Celiac disease is lifelong.
-There is no cure, but the gluten-free diet is completely effective treatment.
-Children adapt well and can live completely normal, healthy lives.
+There is no cure, but a strict gluten-free diet is a highly effective treatment.
+Children adapt well and most go on to grow and thrive with full, healthy lives.

 Q: Can my child take prasad at temples or eat at relatives’ houses?